A Context for Manifold Calculus: Polynomial Functors

-natural in $U\in\Open\pr M$.
-The right-hand side is manifestly isotopy invariant, and we are done. \end{proof} The second one concerns the identification of polynomial functors with functors enjoying certain gluing properties.
+The second one concerns the identification of polynomial functors with functors enjoying certain gluing properties.
 The gluing properties are best expressed using cosheaves with respect to Grothendieck topologies on $\Open\pr M$, which we now introduce.

 \begin{defn} Let $\cal C$ be an $\infty$-category, and let $\cal A$ be another $\infty$-category equipped with a Grothendieck topology \cite[Definition 6.2.2.1]{HTT}.
-We will say that a functor $F:\cal A\to\cal C$ is a \textbf{cosheaf} (with respect to the Grothendieck topology) if for each object $A\in\cal A$ and each covering sieve $\cal A_{/A}^{0}\subset\cal A_{/A}$ of $A$, the composite
+We will say that a functor $F:\cal A\to\cal C$ is a \textbf{cosheaf} (with respect to the Grothendieck topology) if for each object $A\in\cal A$ and each covering sieve $\cal A^{0}_{/A}\subset\cal A_{/A}$ of $A$, the composite

 is a colimit diagram. \end{defn}

 \begin{defn} Let $M$ be a manifold, and let $k\geq0$.
 A subset $\cal U\subset\Open\pr M$ of $M$ is called a \textbf{Weiss $k$-cover} if for each subset $S\subset M$ of cardinality $\leq k$, there is an element of $\cal U$ which contains $S$.
 The \textbf{Weiss $k$-topology} on $M$ is the Grothendieck topology on $\Open\pr M$ whose covering sieves of each open set $U\in\Open\pr M$ are precisely the Weiss $k$-covers $\cal U$ of $U$ that are also sieves on $U$.
 If $\cal C$ is an $\infty$-category, a functor $F:\Open\pr M\to\cal C$ is called a \textbf{Weiss $k$-cosheaf} if it is a cosheaf with respect to the Weiss $k$-topology.
 The \textbf{Weiss topology }on $M$ is the intersection of the Weiss $k$-topologies as $k$ ranges over all nonnegative integers.
 A \textbf{Weiss cosheaf} is a cosheaf with respect to the Weiss topology. \end{defn}